USHA Collegiate Program Mission Statement:

 This scholarship is available to any Certified USHA Instructor who is a full-time collegiate handball player and is teaching handball to students or new players

-Step 2: Once entries are paid and order is received, the USHA will manually send the a link to the purchaser within 24 hours or less.
+Step 2: Once entries and memberships are paid, the USHA will manually send the a link to the purchaser within 24 hours or less after purchase.

 Step 4: Once team/player information is received, team/player entries and info will be submitted in an Excel doc or pdf in order to confirm accuracy.

 Step 5: Verification letters are due by Feb.
-9 deadline.
-Emailed letter is acceptable, provided that the team/player submits the hard copies at the desk (no “Fast Track” entry).
+8 deadline.
+Emailed letter is acceptable, provided that the team/player submits the hard copies at the desk.

 • Code of Conduct